 3. Advertising Channels

-Hence, any advertisements that you see via other channels can be unlicensed money lenders or licensed money lenders that have violated the law.
+Hence, any advertisements that you see via other channels can be from unlicensed money lenders or licensed money lenders that have violated the law.
 If you get an SMS offering you cheap, fast cash loans in Singapore — be wary.
 These are illegal money lenders trying their luck.
 Do not entertain the idea of borrowing from them just because they are convenient and are lending you a helping hand at the right time.

 What’s more, dealing with illegal money lenders can be quite a headache.
 Want to learn how to deal with illegal money lenders in Singapore?
 Here’s how.